Skaters who wish to challenge their figure skating skills and who show potential as competitive skaters can participate

 - the opportunity to compete at Skate Canada Sectionals, Skate Canada Challenge, and/or the National Skating Championships

 - the opportunity and potential to be selected to represent Canada internationally

 - access to sport science services

-If I participate in the Competitive Program, is that all I can do?
+If I participate in the Podium Pathway, is that all I can do?

 No!
 Many skaters who compete in the qualifying event structure also take tests in Skate Canada’s StarSkate Program or participate on synchronized skating teams.
 The only events that you may not be able to compete in are club, and StarSkate events, some which restrict entry of skaters who have competed in the qualifying event system.